garyh6156/sep11-freedom-project/blog/entry04.md

 })
 ```
 This is my code also in this [playground](https://kaboomjs.com/play?example=level) first it load the picture of the coins(That I had already upload) and then it spawn coins(somewhere on the map).
 And I watch this [video](https://youtu.be/u4OUqATxRdg?feature=shared
-)  and I kind switch the apple example with coins, but it the old kaboom so it might be different,
+)  and I kind switch the apple example with coins, but it the old kaboom so it might be different.

 ### Next Steps